idolize/logitech-craft-vscode/README.md

 # Logitech Craft VSCode plugin

-Allows you to control your VSCode tabs using the Logitech Craft keyboard crown!
+Allows you to control ANY part of your VS Code editor using the Logitech Craft keyboard crown!

 ## Requirements

 - Logitech Craft Keyboard
 - Logitech Options software
+- Visual Studio Code

 ## Customization

 You can customize what VS Code commands are run for various Craft Crown events.
-To do this, just [open your VSCode user settings](https://code.visualstudio.com/docs/getstarted/settings) and look under "Extensions" -> "Logitech Craft keyboard".
+To do this, just [open your VS Code user settings](https://code.visualstudio.com/docs/getstarted/settings) and look under "Extensions" -> "Logitech Craft keyboard".

 You can trigger any available VSCode command from these settings. **To find the command you want to use you should do the following**: